Size and weight is a big decision factor when you are trying to find the ideal camera for your needs.

 On the other hand, Olympus E-M1 features a

-Tilting screen where you can change the angle of the screen to make it easier to shoot from waist or over the head levels whereas the Nikon L120 has a fixed type screen which provides less flexibility in shooting positions compared to E-M1.
+Tilting screen where you can change the angle of the screen to make it easier to shoot from waist or over-the-head levels whereas the Nikon L120 has a fixed type screen which provides less flexibility in shooting positions compared to E-M1.